moliver28/research-handbook/content/job-families/finance/stock-administrator.md

 #### Senior Stock Administrator Responsibilities

 - Support day-to-day administration of the company's equity programs, including processing new equity awards, exercises, cancellations and repurchases.
-- Maintain data in Carta online database to ensure accuracy of participant information.
+- Maintain data in Equity Edge Online/E*TRADE online database to ensure accuracy of participant information.
 - Respond to employee inquiries regarding equity programs and education while providing excellent service to plan participants at all levels.
 - Collaborate with PeopleOperations, Legal and Payroll teams on equity related items as needed.
 - Prepare reports for internal partners and respond to ad hoc data requests.